knaman2609/dropdown.js/README.md

 			//nameAttr: 'display_name' use this if have display_name (or somthing else) in place of name });
 ```
-### dynamically adding list ,id if provided will be added as the data-id to each list-item
+##### dynamically adding list ,id if provided will be added as the data-id to each list-item

 ```
-b.addItems({
+dynamicDropdown.addItems({
 	selected: {'name': 'Item2', 'id': '2'},
 	list:[
 	    {'name': 'Item1', 'id': '1'},